How to Build a Vulnerability Management Process Flow Chart

 Leaving security weaknesses unaddressed is like leaving a door unlocked.
 With over 2,000 new vulnerabilities added to national databases every month, the odds are high that one of them could impact your business.
 Attackers frequently exploit weaknesses in public-facing applications to gain an initial foothold in a network.
 The consequences extend far beyond the immediate financial impact of a breach.
 The cost of a data breach includes operational downtime, regulatory fines, damage to your brand’s reputation, and a loss of customer trust that can take years to rebuild.
 For any organization, these costs can be devastating.

-Common Roadblocks in Vulnerability Management
+Common Hurdles in Your Vulnerability Management Workflow

 If your team feels like they're constantly playing catch-up with vulnerabilities, you're not alone.
 Traditional, manual approaches are often slow, inconsistent, and prone to human error.
 One of the biggest challenges is prioritization.
 With thousands of potential threats, how do you determine which ones pose a genuine risk to your specific environment?
 Many teams are overwhelmed by a flood of alerts from various tools and lack the resources to investigate them all.
 Furthermore, fixing a weakness isn't a one-time event.
 You need to verify that the patch worked and continuously monitor for new threats, which can strain already overextended staff.
 These roadblocks are why many organizations seek out Managed IT Services to augment their internal capabilities.